Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Validation of the cosmology inference pipeline

 \subsection{Inference from peaks}

 We next run our peak statistics $w$CDM inference pipeline on the same data vector as in Appendix \ref{subsec:2pcf_validation}, e.g. mean of the {\it Covariance training set} measurements.
 The mean peak function is presented by the black symbols in Fig. \ref{fig:N_peaks_mocks}, showing the noise-free signal which lies well within the range covered by the {\it Cosmology training set}.
 Again, in this validation exercise, the priors on the nuisance parameters are centred on zero, and we marginalise over the 8 nuisance parameters ($4 \times \Delta z^i$, $4 \times \Delta m^i$, the two IA parameters are not included in the peaks analysis).
-We next feed this data vector into our {\sc cosmoSIS} pipeline, and confirm in Fig. \ref{fig:pipeline_validation_wCDM_2pcf_GPR} that we recover the same cosmology as the 2PCF analysis.
+We next feed this data vector into our {\sc cosmoSIS} pipeline, and confirm in Fig. \ref{fig:pipeline_validation_wCDM_2pcf_GPR} that we recover the same cosmology as the 2PCFs analysis.
 Once again, the $S_8$ is slightly lower than expected, which can be explained by the asymmetric sampling of $w_0$ that causes a bias in the inferred contour plots.
 The maximum {\it a posterior} value is well within $1\sigma$, with $S_8^{\rm MAP}=0.785$.
-We also recover similar contours on $\Omega_{\rm m}$ and $S_8$ from peaks and 2PCF.
+We recover similar contours on $\Omega_{\rm m}$ and $S_8$ from peaks and 2PCFs.
+We finally repeated the exercise for the case where $\Delta z^i$ and $\Delta m^i$ are set to zero, and notice that the error on $S_8$ is reduced by almost a factor of two, which clearly indicates the importance of using accurate informative priors on these nuisance parameters.
 Results are summarised in Table \ref{table:cosmo_pipeline_test}.